google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 Accept: */*
 ```

-With this technique you can create one or more versions of your application
+With this technique, you can create one or more versions of your application
 script(s) and respond to requests from the client conditionally based on the
 value set in the `Device-Memory` header.
 These versions don't need to contain
 completely different code (as that's harder to maintain).
-Most of the time the
+Most of the time, the
 "lite" version will just exclude features that may be expensive and not critical
 to the user experience.